masashitsubaki/QuantumDeepField_molecule/README.md

 ## Train a QDF model with your dataset

-If you prepare your dataset using the same format as the above QM9 dataset, you can train a QDF model with your dataset and others. by running the two shell scripts (i.e., preprocess.sh and train.sh).
+If you prepare your dataset using the same format as the above QM9 dataset, you can train a QDF model with your dataset and others by running the two shell scripts (i.e., preprocess.sh and train.sh).
-In the dataset directory, we divide the dataset into the training, validation, and test sets;
-therefore, if you prepare the training set with the publicly available data and train it, you can predict your (e.g., in-house) data as the test set.
+In the dataset directory, we divide the dataset into the training, validation, and test sets; therefore, if you prepare the training set with the publicly available data and train it, you can predict your (e.g., in-house) data as the test set.